Pumpkin and Brown Rice Flour Dog Treats

 Soothing pumpkin and brown rice flour make a delicious, healthy treat for your canine friends.

 - 2 eggs

-- In a medium sized mixing bowl, combine the pumpkin and the eggs whisking until smooth.
-Add in the salt, milk, & dried parsley.
-Gradually, ½ cup at a time, add in the rice flour.
+In a medium-sized mixing bowl, combine the eggs and the pumpkin, whisking until smooth.
+Add in the salt, & dried parsley.
+Gradually, 1/2 cup at a time, add in the rice flour.
 Using your hands, gently fold in the sides of the dough and roll out the dough on a floured countertop to the desired thickness, based on your dog's preferences.
 Using cookie cutters, press into the dough and straight up and place each cookie onto a prepared cookie sheet.
-Now, into the oven on a greased cookie sheet for about 20 minutes.
-Take the cookies out, flip them over, then back into the over for an additional 20 minutes, or until they are a nice shade of golden brown.
+Bake on a greased cookie sheet (or a nonstick Silpat mat) for about 20 minutes.
+Take the cookies out, flip them over, then back into the oven for an additional 20 minutes, or until they are a nice shade of golden brown.

-- Depending on the size of your cookie cutter, makes approximately 2 dozen cookies.
+Depending on the size of your cookie cutter this recipe makes approximately 2 dozen cookies.

 Since “cookie time” they have been following me around non-stop.
 ALL of them.
 All.
 Day.
 Long.

 Have you ever fostered a dog?
 Any tips you want to share?

 Since this post several years ago, we’ve also tackled: